-§48.3 B. Checklist: Interviewing Noncitizen Criminal Defendants and Basic Questionnaire
+§52.3 B. Interviewing Noncitizen Criminal Defendants and Basic Immigration Status Questionnaire

-Defense counsel should inform the noncitizen criminal defendant of the following rights:
+Defense counsel should inform a noncitizen criminal defendant of the following rights:

-• The right to refuse to speak with immigration officials or to answer any questions about country of birth, nationality, immigration status, or manner of entry into the United States.
+- The right to refuse to speak with immigration officials or to answer any questions about country of birth, nationality, immigration status, or manner of entry into the United States.
 This right is based on the privilege against self-incrimination, because certain immigration violations also carry criminal penalties.
 See, e.g., Bong Youn Choy v Barber (9th Cir 1960) 279 F2d 642; Estes v Potter (5th Cir 1950) 183 F2d 865.
 Persons who have reentered the United States after deportation for criminal convictions should especially decline to speak with the DHS, which may interview them in jail if they are incarcerated for another offense.
-The DHS conducts interviews to identify detainees for federal criminal prosecution for unlawful reentry under 8 USC \$1326(b)(2), which can carry a potential 20-year federal prison sentence (see \$48.8).

-• The right not to reveal the defendant's immigration status to a judge.
-Pen C 1016.5(d).
+The DHS conducts interviews to identify detainees for federal criminal prosecution for unlawful reentry under 8 USC §1326(b)(2), which can carry a potential 20-year federal prison sentence (see §§52.8, 52.65). - The right not to reveal the defendant's immigration status to a judge.
+Pen C §1016.5(d).